Embryo Preimplantation Genetic Testing (PGT)

 - We use three specific types of PGT, which is a new term encompassing the same functions as the previously named and more well-known preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS) embryo genetic tests.

-- Embryologists use genetic testing to analyze embryos to find defects, and those embryos will not be transferred to the woman’s uterus to achieve a pregnancy.
+- Embryologists use PGT to find genetic defects in embryos during IVF, so those embryos will not be transferred to the woman’s uterus to achieve a pregnancy.

 Ready to get started with treatment?

 We're here to help.
 Contact us today at (401) 441-5336 or request an appointment online.

 What is preimplantation genetic testing (PGT) for embryos?

 Preimplantation genetic testing refers to the three types of tests that may be performed on embryos during IVF:

 - Preimplantation genetic screening for abnormal chromosome number (PGT-A)

 - Preimplantation genetic testing for monogenic (individual) disease (PGT-M)

 - Preimplantation genetic testing structural rearrangement (PGT-SR) for known chromosomal mis-arrangements such as inversion and translocation.